tnaia/octo-rattle/README.md

 ## Todo

+- Features
+  - [ ] allow references to chunks from the text
+  - [ ] chunk cross-references
+  - [ ] variable cross-references (see next item)
+  - [ ] Language weaving backend (incorporate markdown parser, be smart about which language is used)
 - Warnings
+  - [ ] chunk without name
   - [ ] file ends before code chunk does
   - [ ] circular chunk dependencies
   - [ ] multiple root files are found (only generate multiple output files if a flag is set)
-- Flags
+- Flags/arguments
-  - [ ] generate a file for each root chunk
+  - [ ] generate a file for each root chunk/ no output if more than one root
   - [ ] flag for dry-run (just warnigs, no output)
-  - [ ] generate file with expansion of chunk (let user specify filename)
+  - [ ] generate file with expansion of given chunk (let user specify filename)
+- weave
-- [ ] weave!
+  - [ ] optionally specify language for all fenced blocks

 ## Nice to have